-&lt;sup>7 Appeal to Environment Court by Federated Farmers of New Zealand ENV-2019-AKL-000114 Appeal to Environment Court by Transpower New Zealand Ltd ENV-2019-AKL-000107
+&lt;sup>6 Appeal to Environment Court by Federated Farmers of New Zealand ENV-2019-AKL-000114 Appeal to Environment Court by Transpower New Zealand Ltd ENV-2019-AKL-000107

-In water cleaning The cleaning of a vessel hull below the water level when the heat is affect In-water cleaning The cleaning of a vessel hull below the water level when the boat is afloat.
-Land drainage The activity of lowering the water level in the soil to achieve productive land use and to facilitate the stability of land or structures.
-Land drainage scheme All drainage channels or land drainage works relating to a particular land drainage system vested in a council or a group of landowners who have assumed control of the scheme pursuant to Section 517Z of the Local Government Act 1974.
-Landfill Class 1, 2, 3 and 4 landfills as defined in Waste Management Institute of New Zealand, 2018.
-Technical guidelines for the disposal to land of residual waste and other material.
-Land preparation The disturbance of earth by machinery for planting, replanting, tending or harvesting pasture or crops.
-It includes blading, contour ploughing, ripping, mounding, stepping, contouring, bunding and sediment control measures and drainage associated with the activity but does not include direct drilling.
-Large river A river in the large river water quantity management unit.
-Note: The management unit is depicted in 'I Maps Ngā mahere matawhenua'.
 Leachate The liquid resulting from the percolation of matter through soil or the liquid resulting from the decomposition of material; for example, refuse (tip/landfill leachate).
 Light fouling A slime layer, and any extent of barnacles and small patches (up to 100mm in diameter) of visible macrofouling totalling less than five percent of the normally wetted hull and niche areas.
 Livestock (where used in livestock exclusion provisions in this Plan) Dairy cows, dairy support cattle, beef cattle, pigs, and deer.
 Livestock crossing point A location where livestock cross a water body or artificial watercourse as part of normal farming operations.
 The entry and exit points are not more than five metres wide.
 Macrofouling Biofouling with large, distinct multicellular organisms visible to the human eye, such as barnacles, tubeworms and fronds of algae.
-Mahinga kai Tangata whenua taonga (treasures and/or interests) in traditional food gathering areas and other natural resource gathering areas including the places where those resources are obtained.
+Mahinga kai Tangāta whenua taonga (treasures and/or interests) in traditional food gathering areas and other natural resource gathering areas including the places where those resources are obtained.
 Note: These are important for iwi and hapū identity and mana.
 Food gathering practices are an important aspect of the way Māori interact with the natural world.
 Māori use of these taonga of the natural world has always been tempered by the way Māori perceive their place in the natural world.
 Manaaki manuhiri is an important aspect of mahinga kai.
+Maintenance (in relation to a Historic Heritage Site) Means the ongoing protective care of a place.
+It does not include seismic upgrading.
+Maintenance dredging Excavating material from the bed of the coastal marine area and removing the excavated material, where the excavation is for the purpose of removing accumulated sediment so that the seabed is returned to previously approved (consented) levels.
+Marae-based Aquaculture with the following attributes: aquaculture the purpose of the aquaculture activities is to improve traditional customary kaimoana provision for marae, and 2) the farmed kaimoana is not for sale, and 3) the area of occupation is no more than one hectare per marae, and 4) the area of occupation is within the area traditionally harvested by the marae.
+Sale includes: every method of disposition for valuable consideration, including barter, and 2) the disposition to an agent for sale on consignment, and